T4MVC/R4MVC/README.md

 ## Usage

+R4MVC runs in Visual Studio 2017, and supports ASP.NET Core MVC 1 (v2 support in progress)

+To use it, simply install the [R4Mvc](https://www.nuget.org/packages/r4mvc) and [R4Mvc.Tools](https://www.nuget.org/packages/r4mvc.tools) package using NuGet.
+It will add the necessary tooling to your project, which will be invoked on install.
+You will instantly see a number of files get created in your project.

 Unlike T4MVC, R4MVC isn't based on a T4 template, so triggering the generation code is slightly different.
 Currently, you would need to open the Package Manager Console (Tools Menu -> NuGet Package Manager -> Package Manager Console) and running the following PowerShell command:

 ```powershell